UnemployedNerds/WRO2026-FE-UnemployedNerds/README.md

 - **Torque:** 20 N·cm (effective torque ≈15 N·cm under the robot's 1.2 kg load)
 - **Weight:** 120 g
-- **Feature:** Provides propulsion (rear wheels) and steering (front wheels)
+- **Feature:** Provides propulsion (rear wheels) and steering (front wheels) we use the medium motor for steering and movement which will be explained later in the repo